 You should also note that they also do not have any shower screens.
 That hints at the internal design of these specialized showers.
 Expect additional waterproofing added into the floors and walls to ensure that no water seeps through.

 The floor is slip proofed but it is sloped slightly towards the drain.
 Remember that the water will splash pretty much everywhere and then collected in the drain.
 This also prevents any small pool of water from forming on the floor tiles.
 Some designs allow the use of shower curtains.

 Fixtures and Fittings

-Another thing you will notice in these wet rooms for disabled is the additional fixtures and fittings.
+Another thing you will notice in these wet rooms for disabled, built by builders in Birmingham, is the additional fixtures and fittings.
 There will be grab rails and other supports for the convenience of the physically impaired.
 It also allows for a care giver to shower someone without getting himself wet.
 Note that towel racks, light switches, and electric sockets are conveniently located as well.